Biz Kids: Broadcasting

 Biz Kids is produced in association with WXXI of Rochester, NY, and is distributed by American Public Television in the United States.
 It started airing on local PBS stations on January 6, 2008.
 Shortly after launching, the show achieved a reach of 118 million households, and by June 2008, the show was airing on 311 of 343 PBS stations.
 By early 2009, the show was broadcast on 334 PBS stations, accounting for 97% of public television channels in the United States.
 After six seasons, the show concluded on June 20, 2017.
 As of 2024, reruns continue to air on select PBS stations, and the series is also aired on commercial broadcast syndication.

 The show also aired in the United Kingdom on the Simply Money channel and also aired in Canada on the Knowledge Network.

 Curriculum

 A free curriculum is available for download for use by teachers and parents to use in classrooms, afterschool programs and at home.
 Each episode has a specially designed curriculum with activities, reviews and tests, all of which comply with the National Endowment for Financial Education standards.
 Five core Biz Kids lesson plans are available in Spanish.

+Reception

+According to the scholar Renee Hobbs, Biz Kids employs "a clever blend of entertainment and education" and gives "a fast-paced mix that includes actors, sketch comedies, animation, and feature stories featuring young entrepreneurs".
+In a positive review, Emily Ashby of Common Sense Media called the series "a great choice" for parents to watch with their children, stating that the children in the series could teach the adults valuable money lessons.
+She concluded, "Corny though some of the playful content might seem to the grown-ups, it's nonetheless effective in getting its messages about fiscal responsibility across to kids."
+The Seattle Times writer Florangela Davila stated, "From its funky theme song to the wacky sketches, the tone is Nyesque, which is to say: hip, zany and smart."